Sexual slavery

-Sexual slavery and sexual exploitation is an attachment of any ownership right over one or more people with the intent of coercing or otherwise forcing them to engage in sexual activities.
+Sexual slavery or sexual exploitation is an attachment of any ownership right over one or more people with the intent of coercing or otherwise forcing them to engage in sexual activities.
 This includes forced labor that results in sexual activity, forced marriage and sex trafficking, such as the sexual trafficking of children.

 Sexual slavery has taken various forms throughout history, including single-owner bondage and ritual servitude linked to religious practices in regions such as Ghana, Togo, and Benin.
 Moreover, slavery's reach extends beyond explicit sexual exploitation.
 Instances of non-consensual sexual activity are interwoven with systems designed for primarily non-sexual purposes, as witnessed in the colonization of the Americas.
 This epoch, characterized by encounters between European explorers and Indigenous peoples, saw forced labor for economic gains and was also marred by the widespread prevalence of non-consensual sexual activities.

-In unraveling the intricate layers of this historical narrative, Gilberto Freyre's seminal work 'Casa-Grande e Senzala' casts a discerning light on the complex social dynamics that emerged from the amalgamation of European, Indigenous, and African cultures in the Brazilian context.

-In some cultures, concubinage has been a traditional form of sexual slavery, in which women spent their lives in sexual servitude, one example being Concubinage in Islam.
-In some cultures, enslaved concubines and their children had distinct rights and legitimate social positions.
+In some cultures, concubinage has been a traditional form of sexual slavery, one example being concubinage in Islam, in which however concubines had distinct rights and legitimate social status.

 The Vienna Declaration and Programme of Action calls for an international effort to make people aware of sexual slavery and that sexual slavery is an abuse of human rights.
 The incidence of sexual slavery by country has been studied and tabulated by UNESCO, with the cooperation of various international agencies.